Can I take Levothyroxine and Sertraline together?

 - Discussion

 Taking sertraline may make your levothyroxine less effective.
-This could lead to symptoms of an underactive thyroid, such as feeling tired, cold, or gaining weight, even if you haven't changed your thyroid dose.
+This could lead to symptoms of an underactive thyroid, such as feeling very tired, feeling cold, or gaining weight.
+Conversely, if you are already stable on both and stop taking sertraline, your thyroid levels could become too high.

 In this article: